rnmontgomery/JFS/README.md

         beta_rec = 0.01,
         recwindow = 36)

- With N = 105, PpI = 0.045, so approximately N = 105 participants are needed
+ With N = 105, PpI = 0.045, so approximately N = 105 participants are needed.
- This can be confirmed with a larger run (e.g., nsims = 10000)
+ This can be confirmed with a larger run (e.g., nsims = 10000).